 There are a number of fantastic solutions that will help you globalize your CPD programs in preparation for international expansion, but one of the key things to lean into, especially for leadership development, is the idea of e-learning through, for example, a coaching app.

-e-Learning technology is one of the best solutions to help you globalize your CPD programs on a simple and easy-to-understand platform.
-It’s extremely customizable and allows you to deliver international training regardless of time zones and cultural differences in teaching.
+e-Learning technology is one of the best solutions to help you globalize your CPD programs because it’s housed on a simple and easy-to-understand platform.
+These technologies are customizable and allow you to deliver international training regardless of time zones or cultural differences.
 It simplifies the logistics of training and is surprisingly budget-friendly once you’ve established all of the systems.

-The use of e-Learning within your organization’s structure is one of the best ways to train an international team.
-It overcomes many of the challenges in establishing international training initiatives and provides a much better experience for your employees to study in their own time and define their own learning goals, while still providing the support they need to facilitate their continuous professional development.
+The use of e-learning within your organization’s structure is one of the best ways to train an international team.
+It overcomes many of the challenges in establishing international training initiatives and provides a much better experience for your employees to study in their own time and define their own learning goals.